hexa1/eureka-client-js/README.md

 `npm run coverage` to get code coverage stats

-## TODO
-  - Allow passing a custom `winston` logging transport, e.g. for remote logging
-  - Add support for Eureka 1.1

 ## Development

 Please lint all code before committing: `npm run lint`.

 The package needs to be built and the built files committed: `npm run build`.

+## TODO
+  - Allow passing a custom `winston` logging transport, e.g. for remote logging